 Data

 Sale Price

 Stock Number

-Formula Description (Result)

-Formula =RIGHT(A2,5) Description (Result) Last 5 characters of the first string (Price)
+Formula Description (Result) =RIGHT(A2,5) Last 5 characters of the first string (Price) =RIGHT(A3) Last character of the second string (r)

 SEARCH

 SEARCH returns the number of the character at which a specific character or text string is first found, beginning with start_num.
 Use SEARCH to determine the location of a character or text string within another text string so that you can use the MID or REPLACE functions to change the text.